 ESIL

 ESIL stands for 'Evaluable Strings Intermediate Language'.
-It aims to describe a -like representation for every target CPU opcode semantics.
+It aims to describe a Forth-like representation for every target CPU opcode semantics.
 ESIL representations can be evaluated (interpreted) in order to emulate individual instructions.
 Each command of an ESIL expression is separated by a comma.
 Its virtual machine can be described as this:

 while ((word=haveCommand())) {